Kat Edmonson: Performing

 She was the main act at the Taichung Jazz Festival in Taiwan, at Tanglewood, and at the New York City Jazz Festival.

 In 2010, she was invited by Lyle Lovett to be the opening act for his U.S. summer tour.
 In December 2010 he invited her to perform "Baby, It's Cold Outside" on The Tonight Show with Jay Leno.
 Their version of the song was released on Lovett's 2012 album, Release Me.
 They collaborated on Edmonson's song "Long Way Home" on her second studio album, Way Down Low.

 In 2012, Edmonson appeared on NPR's Tiny Desk concert series, Austin City Limits, and in 2013, A Prairie Home Companion.
 She returned to A Prairie Home Companion in November 2014, reprising the character Cat Mandu that Garrison Keilor wrote for her for the show's regular skit, "Guy Noir, Private Eye."

 In the spring of 2013, she embarked on her first U.S. tour.
 The following summer she played the Montreux Jazz Festival.
 As the opening act for Jamie Cullum in 2013, she toured France, Germany, the Netherlands, Portugal, Spain, and the UK.
 She has also toured with Michael Kiwanuka, Chris Isaak, and Gary Clark Jr.

+On 20 March 2024 she performed the Sinéad O'Connor song, In This Heart at a tribute concert for O'Connor and Shane MacGowan at Carnegie Hall.